oubino/locpix_points/labnotes.md

 ### ToDo

-1. Write tests for preprocess, feat extract, process - first need to write configuration files
+1. Test process and debug it
-2. Update readme
+2. Update readme (include how to run tests using bash tests/tests.sh)
-3. Run preprocess + featextract + process
-4. Write train script and update model
+3. Write train script and update model

-5. Run tests using bash tests/tests.sh - note how to do this
-6. Need to drop clusters that have clusterid -1
+make decision on which length/area to use

 --------------
 3. Create a template notebook for each experiment (each experiment different architecture, prediction (outcome, cancernotcancer), etc.)